-Columns (4)-(6) display the R^2 's of the regressions with only the HML, HML and intermediary capital shock, and the full specification.
-We can see that the intermediary capital shock adds some explained variation above and beyond that of just the carry trade, suggesting that intermediary capital shocks provide some additional information content above and beyond that of the carry itself.
-The full specification has quite high R^2 's, up to 83% for the Danish krone, and 78% for the euro, showing that average changes in the dollar in fact accounts for an outsize portion of exchange rate movements, as found by Verdelhan (2018).
+capital shocks provide some additional information content above and beyond that of the carry itself.
+The full specification has quite high $R^2$ 's, up to 83% for the Danish krone, and 78% for the euro, showing that average changes in the dollar account for an outsize portion of exchange rate movements, as found by Verdelhan (2018).
 In other words, currencies appear to share a large amount of systematic variation, as a lot of their movements are linked to broader movements of the dollar against all currencies.

-Table 6 displays the results for emerging market currencies.
-Column (1) shows us that the vast majority of emerging market currencies positively co-move with the carry trade, the exceptions being the Czech krona, Hungrian forint, and Kuwaiti dinar.
-Column (2) again shows that all emerging market currencies positively co-move with the average level of the dollar with some level of heterogeneity in magnitude, but the majority moving less than the average against the dollar.
+Table 5 displays the results for emerging market currencies.
+Column (1) shows that the vast majority of emerging market currencies positively co-move with the carry trade, the exceptions being the Czech krona, Hungrian forint, and Kuwaiti dinar.
+Column (2) again shows that all emerging market currencies positively co-move with the average level of the dollar with some level of heterogeneity in magnitude, but the majority moves less than the average against the dollar.
 While Column (3) only yields a few significant estimates, note that they are all negative and similar in magnitude to the risky advanced economy currencies.
-If we take the stance that emerging market currencies are generally risky, this is consistent with theory, namely negative intermediary capital shocks are associated with emerging market currency depreciation.
-Finally as before, we observe a moderate increase in explained variation by adding in the intermediary capital shock and the average change in the dollar increases the explained variation tremendously.
+If we take the stance that emerging market currencies are risky, this is consistent with theory as negative intermediary capital shocks are associated with emerging market currency depreciation.
+Finally as before, we observe a moderate increase in explained variation by adding in the intermediary capital shock, and the average change in the dollar increases the explained variation tremendously.